-Important Dates Holidays Attendance Verification (No Show Date) Last Day to Reinstate Midterm Last Date to Withdraw Without Penalty Last Day of Class Final Exam 10/27, 10/28 09/15-09/17 09/18-09/22 10/04- 10/09 10/27 12/06 12/09- 12/11 Course Delivery Method Face-to-Face modality Methods of Communication Please use the course ficial method of con - Email Response Time within 24 h ours during the w eek and within 48 hours du d to all students' quering the weekend.
-H Attendance: way for responses and questions is via GroupMe .
-Attendance is MANDATORY at Atlanta Metropolitan State College.
+Important Dates Holidays Attendance Verification (No Show Date) Last Day to Reinstate Midterm Last Date to Withdraw Without Penalty Last Day of Class Final Exam 10/27, 10/28 09/15-09/17 09/18-09/22 10/04- 10/09 10/27 12/06 12/09- 12/11 Course Delivery Method Face-to-Face modality Methods of Communication ehightower@atlm.edu (Preferred mode is via GroupMe); Please use the course email system in D2L to communicate with your instructor.
+This is the official method of communications for the course.
+Email Response Time Unless you are notified otherwise, I will strive to respond to all students' questions and emails within 24 hours during the week and within 48 hours during the weekend.
+However, the fastest way for responses and questions is via GroupMe .
+Attendance: Attendance is MANDATORY at Atlanta Metropolitan State College.
 Students are expected to attend class meetings before OR on time.
 Attendance will be recorded every class meeting during or at the end of class period.
 The instructor has the right to ASSIGN class discussions when students are not participating in class.
-Students who have more than six (6) class meetings, unexcused , will automatically receive an F!
+Students who have missed more than six (6) class meetings, unexcused, will automatically receive an F!
 Accepted documents for excused absences will be related to medical appointments, court visits and funerals.
 For Online Class Attendance and Participation Policy Being "Present" in class is determined by the student's active presence and participation in an "academically related activity" which includes actual presence in a virtual class, submission of an assignment, group projects, completion of an exam or quiz and discussion forum posting.
 Conduct: Refer to AM ISC College Catal og, page 54 Late Policy: READ CAREFULLY Students are to adhere to all due dates for assignments, quizzes and exams.
 It is the students responsibility to view weekly the syllabus for due dates.
 Grades for late assignments will be reduced by a full letter grade each day work is late.
 Late work will not be received after one week.
 Class participation cannot be made up.
 Enrollment Status: Students are ultimately responsible for ensuring that the course(s) in which they enroll are included in the approved degree plan and program map for their program of study.
 Students must periodically check their enrollment status in this course during the semester.
 The student is responsible for determining changes, if any, in enrollment status and taking necessary steps (e.g., pursuing re-instatement in this course) following those outlined in the AMSC catalog.
-Atlanta Metropolitan State College has a "No-Show" Reporting (Attendance Verification) policy.
-This policy is to comply with Federal Financial Aid regulations.
+Atlanta Metropolitan State College has a "No-Show" Reporting (Attendance Verification) policy This policy is to comply with Federal Financial Aid regulations.
 Financial Aid recipients at Atlanta Metropolitan State College may become ineligible for funds by not attending class sessions (per enrolled course).
 Students who do not complete Mandatory Attendance Assignments and attend class sessions are NOT entitled to keep their financial aid award.
-Attendance Verification (No Show) Reinstatement The Registr Period has a will enable issued to str reported as reinstated.
-Office of R ar's Office will no opened.
-The estab Atlanta Metropol udents (thereby el non-attending a c Once approved, t otify the student blished "No-Sho litan State Colle liminating liabil course must seek the student will of y students when s and faculty w" Reporting ge to adjust ity for both the approve complete the y when the Attendar ag (Attendance Verif financial aid awards the College and the al of the instructor is the Reinstatement form reinstatement process nce Verific fication) properties student).
-And order to learn order to learn and submer ation rocedure nds are A studen be nit it.
-T The student can demonstrate compelling reason (s) that have prevented attendance and the instructor believes that there is a strong probability that the student can catch up in the class OR The instructor made an error, and the student was in attendance prior to being dropped.
+Attendance Verification (No Show) Reinstatement The Registrar's Office will notify the students and faculty when the Attendance Verification Period has opened.
+The established "No-Show" Reporting (Attendance Verification) procedure The student can demonstrate compelling reason (s) that have prevented attendance and the instructor believes that there is a strong probability that the student can catch up in the class OR The instructor made an error, and the student was in attendance prior to being dropped.